AMERICAN WEDDINGS BLOG

 Published Wednesday, Oct.
 19th, 2022

-So, in celebration nontraditional wedding lovers everywhere – from feminist couples to same-sex, non-binary, and other LGBTQ+ couples; to modern wedding officiants, and more – here are 10 alternatives to help you end your wedding ceremony in style!
+But as you know, some traditions are meant to be broken! in celebration nontraditional wedding lovers everywhere – from feminist couples to same-sex couples, non-binary, genderqueer, and other LGBTQ+ couples, to modern wedding officiants and beyond – here are 10 alternatives to help you end your wedding ceremony in style!

 "You may now kiss the love of your life!"

-If you like the wording in general but want to avoid the ‘bride’ bit, try this one.
-Other variations are “You may now kiss the groom!” or the gender-neutral “You may now kiss the love of your life!” or “You may now kiss each other!”
+If you like the familiar wording but want a gender-neutral option, consider this simple fix.
+Or consider similar variations: “You may now kiss the groom!” ; “You may now kiss the love of your life!”; or “You may now kiss each other!”
+You get the idea – so get to kissing!

-This phrase keeps the kiss, but makes it gender-neutral and modern feeling.
+This phrase keeps the kiss, but makes the phrase gender-neutral and modern.

 “Let’s show the newlyweds our support!”

-AMM Minister Elizabeth Babinski (aka Liz Rae Weddings) suggests ending the marriage ceremony with a toast, and we love the idea!
-As Officiant Liz points out in this Bustle article, it’s a great way to include a unity toast and end things on a festive note.
+AMM Minister Liz Babinski (aka Liz Rae Weddings) suggests ending the marriage ceremony with a toast, and we love this idea!
+As Officiant Liz points out in this Bustle article, it’s a great way to add a meaningful unity toast to your ceremony, and ends things on a festive note.

-A little humor can be a great way to end a casual ceremony, and this wording definitely takes a playful tone.
+A little humor can be a great way to end a casual wedding ceremony, and this playful wording will leave all your guests smiling (and maybe blushing).

-Every part of the wedding ceremony should reflect the personality and values of the couple
+Every part of the wedding ceremony should reflect the personality and values of the couple, including that first kiss!

 From the article: 12 Creative Pronouncement Ideas for Your Wedding Ceremony: